 The biggest driver of global warming is carbon emissions by human beings.
 It’s estimated that greater than 95% of the current warming trend results from human activities since the Industrial Revolution.

-During this time, Europe and the United States transitioned to using fossil fuels in mass productions.
+During this time, Europe and the United States transitioned to using fossil fuels in mass production.
 Burning fossil fuels produces carbon dioxide, which stays in the atmosphere for a long time.

 The Industrial Revolution also caused mass deforestation, as forests were converted to farmland.
 Forest trees are crucial in absorbing carbon emissions — and without trees, those emissions go straight to the atmosphere.